Sonic Lost World: Development

 Sega trademarked the title Sonic Lost World in May 2013.
 The game was revealed on May 17, 2013, in a Nintendo Direct announcement, as part of an exclusive partnership between Sega and Nintendo for the Sonic the Hedgehog series.
-It is one of three games in this partnership, the other ones being the fourth entry to the Mario & Sonic at the Olympic Games series, and Sonic Boom: Shattered Crystal, a game based on the Sonic Boom animated series.
+In this partnership, Nintendo would ultimately publish the fourth entry to the Mario & Sonic at the Olympic Games series, while distributing physical copies of Sonic Lost World and Sonic Boom: Shattered Crystal in PAL regions.
 Sega reported that more on the game would be revealed before E3 2013, and that the game would contain both returning and new original characters, both in enemies and friends of Sonic.
 The first trailer for the game was released on May 28, a day earlier than previously announced.
 A downloadable demo of the game's first stage was made available for both consoles on October 9 in Japan and in mid-November in North America and Europe.
 To promote the release of Sonic Lost World, Hardlight released an update for Sonic Dash that includes a boss battle against Zazz, one of the Deadly Six.
-Super Smash Bros. for Wii U also includes a stage based on Windy Hill Zone from the game as well.
+Super Smash Bros. for Wii U also includes a stage based on Windy Hill Zone from the game.

 The soundtrack was composed and directed by Tomoya Ohtani, with Takahito Eguchi handling the orchestration and cutscene music.
 Naofumi Hataya also contributed a single piece, the theme for "Desert Ruins Zone - Act 3".
 A three-disc soundtrack, Sonic Lost World Original Soundtrack Without Boundaries, was released physically in Japan and digitally worldwide via iTunes and Amazon Music on November 27, 2013.

-Post-release support

 A special, limited stock "Deadly Six" edition of the Wii U version of the game was available for pre-order, which included special "Nightmare" downloadable content (DLC), featuring a new stage and boss battles based on one of Sonic Team's previous games, Nights into Dreams.
 Clearing the DLC unlocks a special Color Power, the Black Bomb, normally only obtainable via Miiverse.
 Pre-ordering the game from Amazon.com allowed the player to start off with twenty-five extra lives.

 A patch for the Wii U version was released on December 10, 2013, adding additional features such as button controls for some Wisps and the traditional extra life reward for collecting 100 rings.
 On December 18, 2013, Nintendo announced two exclusive pieces of free DLC for the Wii U version based on other Nintendo games.
 The first DLC stage, "Yoshi's Island Zone", was released on the day of the announcement, with a second installment, "The Legend of Zelda Zone", released on March 27, 2014.
+A Windows port was released by Sega on November 1, 2015.
+The DLC stages were later integrated into this version via unofficial mods due to Nintendo's refusal to allow it to be officially on the Windows version.